haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

   | NoReply (ProcessAction s)
 {% endhighlight %}

-There are also various utility functions in the API to construct a `ProcessAction` and we make use of `noReply_` here, which constructs `NoReply` for us and presets the `ProcessAction` to `ProcessContinue`, which goes back to receiving messages from clients.
+Again, various utility functions are defined by the API for constructing a `ProcessAction` and we make use of `noReply_` here, which constructs `NoReply` for us and presets the `ProcessAction` to `continue`, which goes back to receiving messages from clients.
 We already have a function over our input domain, which evaluates to a new state, so we end up with:

 {% highlight haskell %}
 storeTask :: Serializable a